RohanSeam/Pentago/README.md

   •Twisting the board can cause two players to win simultaneously,which is also a tie.
   •It is possible to win the game by placing a tokenbefore twisting a game block -in this case the game block does not need to be twisted.

-A sample run is included within the repository readme.txt
+A sample run is included within the repository Readme.txt